GSA/digitalgov.gov/content/communities/manage-listserv-subscription.md

 * [Inclusive language](https://content-guide.18f.gov/our-style/inclusive-language/) - 18F Content Guide
 * [Preferred terms for select population groups and communities](https://www.cdc.gov/healthcommunication/Preferred_Terms.html) - Centers for Disease Control and Prevention.

-When participating in the community, community members must follow the ground rules for discussions.

 {{< community-guidelines >}}

 Manage your mailing list subscription.
 Email us at [digitalgov@gsa.gov](mailto:digitalgov@gsa.gov) and we’ll help you manage your LISTSERV subscription.
 The most common requests are to: